 McCormick Day Program’s Modified Reopening

 McCormick Day Program has gradually reopened to on-site clients during the COVID-19 pandemic.
 The day program is following guidelines from the London-Middlesex Health Unit to ensure staff, client and community safety.
-We will remain open during the grey-lockdown restrictions implemented by the Ontario government.
-Our goal is to have all of our clients return to the day program for one day every other week before offering any spots to clients who are on our waitlist.

 Our current business hours are Monday through Friday from 8:30 a.m. to 4:30 p.m.
 We can be reached by phoning: 519-439-9336.

 At this time, we continue to offer many of the scheduled supports and education programs that you are familiar with, but these are now facilitated online using Zoom.
 These groups are live and interactive with staff and other participants.
 These include social work facilitated support groups, enhanced education series, and recreational programming.
 We encourage our clients and caregivers to consider accessing these services, if possible.

 Our staff are available to assist any clients and caregivers who are new to using Zoom and other technology.
 Please contact Jane at 519-439-9336, ext.
 2391 for assistance.

 If you would like to submit any feedback or concerns, please contact our director, Karen Johnson.